WICG/pending-beacon/docs/security-privacy-questionnaire.md

 # [Self-Review Questionnaire: Security and Privacy][self-review]

-This questionnaire covers the Pending Beacon API [explainer], based on the [W3C TAG Self-Review Questionnaire: Security and Privacy][self-review].
+This questionnaire covers the `FetchLater API` [explainer], based on the [W3C TAG Self-Review Questionnaire: Security and Privacy][self-review].

 1. What information does this feature expose, and for what purposes?
      > The API intends to provide a reliable way for a document to send data to the target URL on document discard, or sometimes later after the document entering bfcache (becoming non-"fully active"), by making the user agent process the "send" requests queued by calling the API.
      >
-     > The user agent should not expose the queued requests to new network providers after users navigating away from the document where the requests were queued.
+     > The user agent should not expose the queued requests to new network providers after users navigating away from the document where the requests were queued without user permission.
      >
-     > Users can disallow the "sending on document discard" behavior by disabling BackgroundSync for an origin.
+     > Users can disallow the "sending after navigating away" behavior by disabling BackgroundSync for an origin.
      >
      > The API only sends requests in CORS mode with Same-Origin credentials mode.